takuya-takeuchi/Demo/CloudOrchestration/Kubernetes/Dashboard/README.md

 }
 ````

-You must check status of nodes.
+You must check status of nodes and resolve why pods are not running.

 ````sh
 $ kubectl -n kubernetes-dashboard get all